MinervaMobile/MinervaCoordinator/README.md

 ### CocoaPods

-MinervaCoordinator supports installation via CocoaPods.
-You can depend on MinervaCoordinator by adding the following to your Podfile:
+MinervaCoordinator supports installation via CocoaPods, just add the following to your Podfile:

 ```
 pod "MinervaCoordinator"